 • Customer Support tickets: If your customer service team is getting fewer tickets than usual, it could mean you are doing everything right or that people aren’t interested.

 • Chances to Upgrade: It would be smart to keep a KPI that lets you fight customer churning before it happens.
 Keep customers by selling them more.
-Focus on the parts of your product lifecycle where upsells may work better.
+As explored in the Younium guide, focus on the parts of your product lifecycle where upsells may work better.
 In addition, focus on customers who frequently upgrade their subscriptions.

 Personalizing CX before and during churn